 - Squash: 5 gallons for one winter squash or two summer squashes

 - Tomatoes: 12 inches deep

-However, some of these plants need special care to grow well in containers.
+However, according to The Spruce, some of these plants need special care to grow well in containers.
 Tomatoes, peas, cucumbers, and some peppers and beans grow best with a trellis or other form of support added to the pot.
 Tomatoes also need protection from cold, and peppers need consistent water levels.
 Squash needs a large container and plenty of light, water, and fertilizer.

 What You Need

 Nearly any type of container can hold a plant as long as it’s large enough and has drainage holes to let water escape.
 You can use plastic or clay pots, fabric grow bags, hanging baskets, or wooden barrels.
 You can also repurpose containers such as plastic tubs, takeout containers, trash cans, or buckets.